Offering spiritual, emotional and practical support to families who suffer miscarriage, stillbirth or infant loss.

-Annually, please join us for a special Memorial Mass to pray together with others who have suffered the loss of their children, and to take home a silk rose in honor of your child(ren).
+Annually, please join us for a special Memorial Mass to pray together with others who have suffered the loss of their children before or after birth, including through miscarriage and abortion.
+Take home a silk rose in honor of your child(ren).
 Siblings and grandparents are also welcome.

 Annual Retreat for Couples